pi-top/pi-top-Python-SDK/docs/cli_tools.rst

         Get battery information from a pi-top

     brightness:
-        Communicate and control the device's screen brightness
+        Query and change the device's screen brightness

     devices:
         Get information about device and attached pi-top hardware